Franzx7/readthedoctest/docs/source/index.rst

 About The Project
 -----------------

-**SCALPEL** is a toolkit for the characterization of Alternative ployadenylation (APA) and the Isoform quantification at single-cell resolution.
+**SCALPEL** is a NextFlow based toolkit for the characterization of Alternative ployadenylation (APA) and the Isoform quantification at single-cell resolution.

 Getting Started